Back to all case studies

 • Attributed revenue grew 58.4% as email and SMS started pulling more weight

-• The segmented flows and quarterly cadence went live and started compounding
+• The new segmented flows + quarterly cadence went live and began compounding

-• Revenue jumped 80.6% YoY -- we didn't just ride the holiday wave, we built a bigger wave
+• Revenue jumped 80.6% YoY — we didn't just ride the holiday wave, we built a bigger one

 • Gifting-specific campaigns and SMS countdowns drove serious incremental revenue

-• Automated flows triggered on holiday browsing behavior caught shoppers other brands missed
+• Automated flows triggered on holiday browse behavior caught shoppers other brands missed

-• Flow revenue grew 328% YoY -- the automations were fully mature and compounding
+• Flow revenue grew 328% YoY — automations fully mature and compounding

-• Campaign revenue grew 234% YoY -- segmented sends were converting at rates we hadn't seen before
+• Campaign revenue grew 234% YoY — segmented sends converting at rates we hadn't seen before

-Let that Q1 number sink in.
+Let that Q1 number sit for a second.
 January through March.
-Traditionally the worst quarter in spirits retail.
-And we nearly quadrupled attributed revenue.
+The quarter every liquor retailer writes off.
+We nearly quadrupled attributed revenue.
 Not during the holidays.
-Not during a big promotion.
-During the quarter every liquor retailer writes off as a loss leader.
+Not during a big promo.
+During the quarter the whole industry assumes is unwinnable.

 That's not a seasonal bump.
-That's proof that a dead quarter doesn't have to be dead.
+That's proof a dead quarter doesn't have to be dead.

 Strategy overview

-Two things changed everything for TheLiquorStore.com.
-First, we stopped treating their customers as one audience.
-Second, we built a strategy for every quarter -- not just the profitable ones.
+Two things changed everything.
+First, we stopped treating the customer list as one audience.
+Second, we built a strategy for every quarter — not just the profitable ones.

 Each segment got different content.
-The whiskey segment got limited release alerts, tasting notes, distillery stories, and barrel-aged recommendations.
-The wine segment got food pairing guides, regional spotlights, and sommelier picks.
-The tequila crowd got cocktail recipes and new brand features.
-Every email felt like it was written for that specific person's taste.
+Whiskey collectors got limited-release alerts, tasting notes, distillery stories, barrel-aged recommendations.
+Wine enthusiasts got food pairings, regional spotlights, sommelier picks.
+Tequila got cocktail recipes and new brand features.

-This wasn't surface-level personalization like sticking someone's first name in the subject line.
-It was "we know you've bought three bottles of Japanese whiskey in the last six months, here's a limited Yamazaki release that just came in" level of specificity.
+This wasn't first-name-in-the-subject-line personalization.
+It was "we know you've bought three bottles of Japanese whiskey in the last six months — here's a limited Yamazaki release that just came in" level of specificity.

-SMS became the urgency channel -- and only the urgency channel.
 We were deliberate about this.
-SMS went out for flash sales, limited inventory alerts (especially for allocated spirits that genuinely sell out), same-day delivery windows, and holiday countdown reminders.
+SMS went out for flash sales, limited inventory alerts (especially for allocated spirits that actually sell out), same-day delivery windows, and holiday countdown reminders.
 That's it.
-No "hey check out our blog."
+No "check out our blog."
 No recycled email content.

 Because we used SMS sparingly, it worked.
 Open rates stayed high.
 Opt-out rates stayed low.
 When a text came through from TheLiquorStore.com, people knew it meant something worth looking at right now.

-The real game-changer was building quarter-specific strategies.
-Instead of pouring everything into Q4 and coasting the rest of the year, we treated every quarter like it deserved a plan.
+Instead of pouring everything into Q4 and coasting the rest of the year, every quarter got a plan.

-Q1 got a "New Year, New Tastes" campaign series -- not the lazy "new year new you" angle, but genuinely curated recommendations by segment.
-Whiskey collectors got suggestions for bottles to start the year with.
+• Q1 — "New Year, New Tastes" campaign series.
+Not the lazy "new year new you" angle, but genuinely curated recommendations by segment.
+Whiskey collectors got suggestions for bottles to start the year.
 Wine enthusiasts got a "Winter Reds" series.
-We ran a "Build Your Home Bar" campaign in February that performed absurdly well because nobody else was marketing to spirits buyers in February.
+We ran a "Build Your Home Bar" campaign in February that performed absurdly well — because nobody else was marketing to spirits buyers in February.

-Every quarter had its own strategy document, its own campaign calendar, its own goals.
-And that consistency is what killed the revenue roller coaster.
+Every quarter had its own strategy doc, its own campaign calendar, its own goals.
+That consistency is what killed the revenue roller coaster.

 By Q1 2024, the system was fully mature.
-The flows had been running long enough to compound.
-The segments were dialed in.
+Flows had been running long enough to compound.
+Segments were dialed in.
 The quarterly strategy was proven.
 And the "dead quarter" posted a 296.9% increase in attributed revenue.

 That's what happens when you stop accepting that some quarters are just slow and start building an email and SMS strategy that works all year.